niharshah/AIScientistPitfalls/README.md

 ## Overview

-This repository accompanies the paper *"Understanding and Mitigating Pitfalls in AI-Driven Scientific Research"* and aims to provide a structured framework for detecting and mitigating common failure modes in AI-driven scientific discovery.
+This repository accompanies the paper [The More You Automate, the Less You See: Hidden Pitfalls of AI Scientist Systems](https://arxiv.org/abs/2509.08713) and aims to provide a structured framework for detecting and mitigating common failure modes in AI-driven scientific discovery.
 As AI systems increasingly take on roles traditionally held by human researchers—such as hypothesis generation, experimentation, and interpretation—it becomes critical to understand where and how these systems can go wrong.

 ## Repository Structure

 ```
-AIScientistPitfalls/
+AIScientistPitfalls/ v2
-├── AI Scientist v2/       # Case studies of The AI Scientist v2
+├── AI Scientist v2/       # Case studies & experiments with The AI Scientist v2
-│   ├─ generated_research  # including the generated research under four pitfall detection experiments
+│   ├─ generated_research  # Generated research under four pitfall detection experiments
-│   └─...
+│   └─...                  # Other supporting code / configs
-├── AgentLaboratory/       # Case studies of Agent Laboratory
+├── AgentLaboratory/       # Case studies & experiments with Agent Laboratory
-│   ├─ generated_research  # including the generated research under four pitfall detection experiments
+│   ├─ generated_research  # Generated research under four pitfall detection experiments
 │   └─...
-├── SPR Task/              # incuding datasets and task description for four identified pitfalls
+├── SPR Task/              # Contains datasets and task descriptions for four identified pitfalls
 │
-├── pitfall_detection/     # including datasets and code for pitfall detection method
+├── pitfall_detection/     # Contains datasets and code for pitfall detection method
 │
 └─ README.md               # This file
 ```